xNabil/discord-ai-bot/README.md

 3. Click on **Get API Key** or navigate to the **API Keys** section.
 4. Create a new API key or copy an existing one.
 5. Save the API key — you will need it for the `.env` file.

-> ⚡ You must have a Google Cloud billing account set up (even if you're within the free tier).

 ---